gkthiruvathukal/git-all-scala/README.md

 # Git Commit Exploder

-> Program which checkouts all previous versions of a Git repository and stores them in a `../temp/` directory
+> Program which checkouts all previous versions of a Git repository and stores them in a `temp` directory

 ## Table of Contents